xKatyJane/ExpenseTracker/README.md

 # Expense Tracker

-A simple expense tracking application built in Python with a graphical user interface using CustomTkinter.
+A simple expense tracking application built in Python with a graphical user interface using Tkinter and CustomTkinter.

 ## Technologies Used
 - Python
-- CustomTkinter (for the user interface)
+- Tkinter and CustomTkinter (for the user interface)
 - SQLite (for local database storage)

 ## Description